• DNDi_Logo_No-Tagline_Full Colour

 by Quadros Froes T, Omowumi Alegbejo Price T, Fleck Godoi B, Menezes Vaidergorn M, dos Santos T, Ivo Palacio Leite P, Gedder Silva D, Dias da Purificação A, Loch L, Schenkman S, Kratz JM, da Silva Emery F, Cristina Nonato M. Journal of Medicinal Chemistry 2025, 68(18):18869–18884. doi: 10.1021/acs.jmedchem.5c00462

-Summary: The authors of this manuscript present the first covalent inhibitors of Leishmania braziliensis dihydroorotate dehydrogenase, a key enzyme in pyrimidine biosynthesis with a reactive cysteine (Cys131) in its active site.
+Summary: The authors of this manuscript present the first covalent inhibitors of Leishmania braziliensis dihydroorotate dehydrogenase (LbDHODH), a key enzyme in pyrimidine biosynthesis with a reactive cysteine (Cys131) in its active site.
 A barbituric acid derivative was discovered that demonstrated remarkable potency, with an IC50 of 0.5 ± 0.1 μM, significant antiparasitic activity against Leishmania braziliensis promastigote, and no cytotoxicity in mammalian cells.
 X-ray crystallography confirmed covalent bond formation with Cys131 and revealed active-site rearrangements, supporting the proposed covalent inhibition mechanism and providing structural insights for further optimization.
 This study validates LbDHODH as a promising target for leishmaniasis therapy and highlights the potential of covalent inhibition in antiparasitic drug discovery.

 access the article